-Favorite sandwich: Spicy with pickles
+Favorite Sandwich: Anything with lots of pickles

-Secret talent: Spoon carving
+Secret Talent: Spoon carving

 Lab areas of expertise: Ecosystem services, environmental economics, food-water-energy policy, conservation and biodiversity protection, water resources and policy, environmental justice.

 Lab methods: Integrated modeling, economic valuation, GIS and spatial analysis, qualitative methods.